Home Wellbeing of Women Logo

 The vulva is the external part of the female genitals.
-Cancer in this area can cause a lump that may be sore or bleeding.
-There are 1,400 new cases in the UK every year.
+There are around 1,400 new cases in the UK every year.

 What is vulval cancer?